-Special Topics in Computer-Aided Design\\\ CAD 195 variable 1-4 cr. hrs.
+Special Topics in Computer-Aided Design CAD 195

 Deals with current topics in CAD not covered in other courses.
 Topics will vary at discretion of the instructor.
 No topic will be offered more than twice within three years.
 May be repeated three times with different topics.
 Topic to be listed on student's permanent academic record.